i-n-dra/cligest/README.rst

 `The BeeWare Project`_. **If you want to see more tools like Briefcase, please consider** `becoming a financial member of BeeWare`_.

-Aplicacion para gestion de clientes
+Aplicación para gestion de clientes

+.. to-do:
+    - separar fields en client/create.html
+    - crud contraseñas
+    - exportar clientes a excel

 .. _`Briefcase`: https://briefcase.readthedocs.io/
 .. _`The BeeWare Project`: https://beeware.org/